-The Countryside Agriculture policies apply to agricultural activities on Countryside Agriculture Area lands identified as the Countryside Area, Oak Ridges Moraine Countryside (and Natural Linkage Area) and Greenbelt Protected Countryside shown on Map 9 - Countryside Agriculture Area.
-The Countryside Area consists of lands outside of the Greenbelt Plan while the Oak Ridges Moraine Countryside and the Greenbelt Protected Countryside areas consist of lands within the Oak Ridges Moraine Conservation Plan Area and the Greenbelt Plan Area, respectively.
+The Countryside Agriculture policies apply to agricultural activities on 'Countryside Agriculture' lands identified as the 'Countryside Area', 'Oak Ridges Moraine Countryside' and 'Greenbelt Protected Countryside' shown on Map 9 - Countryside Agriculture.
+The 'Countryside Area' consists of lands outside of the 'Greenbelt Plan' while the 'Oak Ridges Moraine Markham has many tourism opportunities to offer, such as world-class festivals, cultural celebrations, unique shopping environments as well as the rich history of the Markham, Thornhill, Unionville and Buttonville Heritage Districts.
+Countryside' and the 'Greenbelt Protected Countryside' areas consist of lands within the 'Oak Ridges Moraine Conservation Plan Area' and the 'Greenbelt Plan Area', respectively.

-Lands within the Countryside Area, Oak Ridges Moraine Countryside (and Natural Linkage Area) and Greenbelt Protected Countryside comprise prime agricultural lands, which are the best suited lands for agricultural purposes.
-These prime agricultural lands complement the Natural Heritage Network by providing additional environmental benefits while at the same time supporting a viable and sustainable agricultural presence.
+Lands within the 'Countryside Area', 'Oak Ridges Moraine Countryside' and 'Greenbelt Protected Countryside' comprise prime agricultural lands, which are the best suited lands for agricultural purposes.
+These prime agricultural lands complement the 'Natural Heritage Network' by providing additional environmental benefits while at the same time supporting a viable and sustainable agricultural presence.
 It is important that these lands continue to be reserved and supported for sustainable agricultural activities and local food production to, among other things, reduce food kilometers traveled and increase food security and nutrition.
-The land use policies for protecting prime agricultural lands within the Countryside Area are contained in Section 8.8 and for the Oak Ridges Moraine Countryside (and Natural Linkage Area), and the Greenbelt Protected Countryside in Section 8.6.
+The land use policies for protecting prime agricultural lands within the 'Countryside Area' are contained in Section 8.8 and for the 'Oak Ridges Moraine Countryside', and the 'Greenbelt Protected Countryside' in Section 8.6.
 These include provision for a range of uses and restrictions that may be placed on certain agricultural-related uses to ensure compatibility with agricultural operations.